anatawa12/AvatarOptimizer/.docs/content/docs/reference/merge-physbone/index.md

 This component merges multiple PhysBone Components into one Component with MultiChildType == Ignore.

-This component should be added to new GameObject.
+This component should be added to a new GameObject.

 ## Settings